MediaComem/comem-archidep/ex/docker-static.md

 - :boom: Troubleshooting tips: how to fix common problems you might encounter.

 ## :gem: Requirements
 * To follow this exercise, you will to have Docker installed on your machine.
-To do so, install [Docker Desktop][docker-desktop] and follow use the recommended settings.
+To do so, install [Docker Desktop][docker-desktop] and use the recommended settings.

 * **Fork** and clone the [Lightness repository][lightness-repo]: